-One of the features of the REACT project was that there was a fairly fixed aspects of the process.
-These were designed to provide some scaffolding and direction to those who are new to writing, without providing too much constraint.
+One of the features of the REACT project was that there was a fairly fixed process designed to offer scaffolding to the process and ensure additional input to ideas before implementation.

 The process includes:

 The REACT process is intended to enable collaboration and peer review of innovations both before and after they are implemented.
 Before publication each REACT paper must go through the following 7-step process:

 - A problem or need associated with teaching and learning is identified.

 - Reflection and use of the literature to identify potential solutions to the problem or need.
 The literature is also used to inform a comparison between possible solutions.
 At this point the author will have completed the first 6 sections of their REACT paper (Abstract, Context, Problem, Desires, Approaches and Implementation).

 - Their paper is presented and peer-reviewed at a writer’s workshop.

 - Ideas from the writer’s workshop are used to improve the proposed solution.